 Many men fall in love in a pretty dramatic way.
 It is quite fast for the first stage of falling in love.
 Men can begin to fall in love some seconds after meeting a lady they perceive to be really attractive.
 Most of the time, men typically fall in love faster than women.
 After about three months, men are typically able to say those three magical love words.
 Most men tend to express their love much faster than a woman.
 So, if a man is really in love with you, he would not deny it.

 Once he falls in love with you quickly, he would start touching your body more often.
 For instance, he may find excuses to touch your forearm, shoulder, hand, and other parts of your body.
 Most men take these steps because they just want to show you a sign of comfort.
-Ultimately, a man that is in love with you will protect you, make you feel secure in him, and shower you with so much warmth.

 When you are falling in love, it will be evident in your body language and emotions.
 Although it feels different for different people, there are some common signs.
 In your emotions, you discover that you think about them more, and you want to communicate with them by all means.
 Everything feels so new and really thrilling.
 Above all, you start to think about the future, and your plan is drawn with your partner in it.